What Is the Purpose of Career Counseling

 Next Steps: How To Get Started Today

-Begin by clarifying which of the following you want to prioritize in the next 90 days: clarity on direction, a targeted job search, an international move, or leadership readiness.
+Begin by clarifying which of the following you want to prioritise in the next 90 days: clarity on direction, a targeted job search, an international move, or leadership readiness.
 Once you know your priority, decide whether you want guided one-on-one support or a blended approach with course-based learning.

-You can also immediately access tools to accelerate your process: download free career templates to finalize role-focused application materials and pair them with a short confidence-building course if you want to strengthen interview performance before outreach.
+You can also immediately access tools to accelerate your process: download free career templates to finalise role-focused application materials and pair them with a short confidence-building course if you want to strengthen interview performance before outreach.

 Common Objections Addressed

-- “I’m not ready to invest.”
+“I’m not ready to invest.”
 Consider the opportunity cost of a poorly targeted move.
 Faster offers and better-fit roles often offset upfront costs.

 Conclusion